OpenLiberty/iguide-retry-timeout/finish/README.md

 To access the sample application, visit the http://localhost:9080/retryTimeoutSample/transactions URL.

 To start simulating the transaction history request, refresh the page.
 The console log will update showing the number of retries and the time (ms) at which each retry occurred.
+The time between retry requests is equal to the timeout + delay +- jitter.

 Without any further configuration, you see a long loading sequence because the application is retrying and timing out using the Retry and Timeout policies from the guide.